Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

   1. Select the **Rest Mesh** (optional), then the **Simulated Mesh**.

-    - Remember that the deformer can be applied to the **Animated Mesh** and use it directly as the **Simulated Mesh**.
+    - The deformer can also be applied to the **Animated Mesh** and use it directly as the **Simulated Mesh**.

   2. Press the ![Simshape button](images/adn_simshape.png) in the AdonisFX shelf or press *Simshape* in AdonisFX menu under the *Create* section.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.

   3. A message box will notify that AdnSimshape has been created properly, meaning that it is ready to simulate with default settings.
 Check the [attributes section](#attributes) to customize the configuration.

-In order to add or remove any of those optional meshes, a set of menu items are exposed in AdonisFX menu > *Edit Simshape*.
-In that submenu, we can find the options to manage each mesh type as we present in the Figure 1.
+In order to add or remove any of the optional meshes, a set of menu items are exposed in AdonisFX menu > Edit Simshape.
+In that submenu, the options to manage each mesh type can be found.
+See Figure 1.

 <figure style="width:45%" markdown>
   ![Edit Simshape submenu](images/simshape_menu.png)
-  <figcaption><b>Figure 1:</b> *Edit Simshape* submenu.</figcaption>
+  <figcaption><b>Figure 1:</b> Edit Simshape submenu.</figcaption>
 </figure>

 To add any of these meshes to AdnSimshape, follow a similar procedure to when first creating the deformer:

   1. First, select the **Additional Mesh**. then the **Simulated Mesh**.

-  2. Press the corresponding menu element in AdonisFX menu > *Edit Simshape*.
+  2. Press the corresponding menu element in AdonisFX menu > Edit Simshape.
   3. A message box will notify that the action has been successful.

 To remove any of these meshes from AdnSimshape follow this procedure:

   1. Select only the mesh with AdnSimshape applied.
-  2. Press the corresponding menu element in AdonisFX menu > *Edit Simshape*.
+  2. Press the corresponding menu element in AdonisFX menu > Edit Simshape.
   3. A message box will notify that the action has been successful.

 ## Paintable Weights